AdobeDocs/commerce-cloud-tools/src/pages/docker/configure/extend-docker-configuration.md

 <InlineAlert variant="info" slots="text"/>

-For more information about extension types and extension installation, see How to install more PHP extensions section of the [PHP, Docker Official Images][] page in _Docker Hub_.
+For information about extension types and extension installation, see the **How to install more PHP extensions** section of the [PHP, Docker Official Images][] page in _Docker Hub_.

 #### Example: Core extension configuration